deeplearning4j/deeplearning4j/glossary.md

 [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) optimizes gradient descent and minimizes the loss function during network training.

 *Stochastic* is simply a synonym for "random."
 A stochastic process is a process that involves a random variable, such as randomly initialized weights.
 Stochastic derives from the Greek word stochazesthai, to guess or aim at.
 Stochastic processes describe the evolution of, say, a random set of variables, and as such, they involve some indeterminacy -- quite the opposite of having a precisely predicted processes that are deterministic, and have just one outcome.

+The stochastic element of a learning process is a form of search.
+Random weights represent a hypothesis, an attempt, or a guess that one tests.
+The results of that search are recorded in the form of a weight adjustment, which effectively shrinks the search space as the parameters move toward a position of less error.